CofficLab/Build-a-Website-with-Laravel/README.md

 Laravel is a PHP framework.
 It provides many useful tools to help you build web applications quickly and easily.

+### Install Composer

+Composer is a package manager for PHP.
+It helps you install and update the dependencies of your project.

+Open this page <https://getcomposer.org/download/> and follow the steps to install Composer.

+### Install Laravel

 Follow the steps below to install Laravel and run it.

 1. Install Laravel by running the following code in the terminal app: